 In this regard, it is important to note that the provisional payments were made in compliance with specific legal provisions, which mandate such payments based on an automatic mechanism completely unrelated to whether the related tax claims are actually founded and, thus, irrespective of the higher or lower level of risk of a negative outcome in the related proceedings.
 Thus, these payments were made solely based on the administrative deeds that set forth the related tax claim, which does not lose its effectiveness even when appealed, has no suspensive effect and does not add to the assessments of the actual risk of a negative outcome, which must be measured using the criteria set forth in IAS 37 for liabilities."

-In the section headed "Financial Information of the Issuer - An Overview", at page 97 of the Base Prospectus, the paragraph entitled "Audited Consolidated Annual Financial Statements" is replaced by the following:
+In the section headed "Financial Information of the Issuer - An Overview" at page 97 of the Base Prospectus, the following paragraph is inserted after the paragraph named "Audited Consolidated Financial Statements":